Bitcoin-ABC/bitcoin-abc/doc/functional-tests.md

 test/functional/test_runner.py --extended
 ```

-By default, up to 4 tests will be run in parallel by test_runner.
+By default, the test_runner will run many tests in parallel.
 To specify
 how many jobs to run, append `--jobs=n`

 The individual tests and the test_runner harness have many command-line